Antennaria dioica aka Cat's Foot

 Cat's Foot, Pussytoes, Gemeines Katzenpftchen, Stoloniferous Pussytoes, Kattelabb

-How to care for Cat's Foot
+How difficult is it to take care of Cat's Foot

 If you're looking for a plant that offers a moderate level of challenge, Cat's Foot is a great choice to test your gardening skills.